-2. Antipyretics and analgesics: Acetaminophen (INN paracetamol), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen); do not use acetylsalicylic acid in children and adolescents <18 years of age due to the risk of Reye syndrome.
+2. Antipyretics and analgesics: Acetaminophen (INN paracetamol), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen); do not use acetylsalicylic acid (ASA) in children and adolescents <18 years of age due to the risk of Reye syndrome.

 3. Cough suppressants, nasal decongestants, and isotonic or hypertonic saline nasal spray solution may be used as required.